Helping the Community to Help their Animals

 Other Programs Available to the Public

-Only feral (wild) cats are eligible for the Feral/Community cat program; stray cats are not eligible.
+Only feral (wild) cats are eligible for the Feral cat program; stray cats are not eligible and must be brought into the clinic in a feral trap.
+Feral cats brought into the clinic in a regular cat carrier will not be accepted.
 Our veterinary staff knows the difference between a stray cat and a feral cat; they will not proceed with discounted spay/neuter services if a cat appears to be domesticated, or semi-domesticated.

 Feral Cat FAQS